-Elmer et al. (1995) studied the concomitant use of S. bouilardii in 8 healthy volunteers receiving antifungals.
-Saccharomyces boulardii (Saccharomyces cerevisiae CBS 5926), was administered at 2 daily doses of 500 mg for 2 weeks.
-On days 7-14 an additional dose of either 50 mg/d or 100 mg/d fluconazole or 1,500,000 units/d nystatin was given.
-The authors showed that fluconazole with a high bioavailability did not affect steady-state levels of S. bouilardii when the ingestion of the two drugs was separated by 3 h.
-In contrast, the concomitant use of nystatin which is not absorbed resulted in Saccharomyces boulardii levels below the limits of detection.
+Elmer et al. (1995) studied the concomitant use of S. boulardii in 8 healthy volunteers receiving antifungals.
+Saccharomyces boulardii (Saccharomyces cerevisiae CBS 5926) was administered at 2 daily doses of 500 mg for 2 weeks.
+On days 7-14 an additional dose of either 50 mg per day or 100 mg per day fluconazole or 1,500,000 units per day nystatin was given.
+The authors showed that fluconazole with a high bioavailability did not affect steady-state levels of Saccharomyces boulardii when the ingestion of the two drugs was separated by 3 hours.
+In contrast, the concomitant use of nystatin, which is not absorbed, resulted in Saccharomyces boulardii levels below the limits of detection.